javos65/H7-CArray-Converter-for-USBDisk/README.md

-# C-array converter for image files an Fonts
+## C-array converter for images and fonts on Arduino USB-Drive
 ![logo](/images/Iexplode.png?raw=true)
 ## A handy program tool for generating C-array for graphics - images and / or fonts
 ____